 Who will purchase the homes?

-• These eight units will be offered for sale to lowincome, qualified, first-time homebuyers earning between 60-80% of Marin County’s Area Median Income (AMI).
-Two of the eight units will be for applicants whose household income is at least 60% of the AMI but no greater than 65%.
+• These eight units will be offered for sale to low–income, qualified, first-time homebuyers earning between 60-80% of Marin County’s Area Median Income (AMI).
+Two of the eight units will be for households whose income is no greater than 65% AMI and borrower income is at least 60%.

 • Housing payments on the homes are capped at up to 30% of gross household income and include such costs as mortgage repayment, utilities, taxes and insurance.